Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![player info pop system new carrier](./images/player-info-pop-system-new-carrier.png)

-Click "Build carrier" and "Confirm".
+Click "Build carrier".
 If you click the "Carrier:" select box, you will now see "0" and "1".
 Carrier 1 is the carrier you just built, you can click "Carrier" to display the information of carrier 1.
 The "Carrier type" of carrier 1 should be "SPACESHIP".

 Similarly to what you did with your carrier 0, build some factories, institutes and laboratories on carrier 1.
 You may want to increase the "New factory max. employee" for factories and "Max. employee" for institutes and laboratories since